 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

 During term the Choir’s main focus is the singing of the liturgy in the College Chapel, exploring a wide-ranging repertoire drawn from both Catholic and Protestant traditions.
 Outside term, the Choir’s programme of performances and recordings recently included BBC broadcasts of Bach’s Mass in B minor and Christmas Oratorio with the Orchestra of the Age of Enlightenment in London, Haydn’s Nelson Mass with the City of London Sinfonia in Aldeburgh and Cambridge, Poulenc’s Gloria with the Britten Sinfonia in Norwich Cathedral, and Handel’s Dettingen Te Deum with the Academy of Ancient Music in London and Cambridge.

 All services from Trinity College Chapel are webcast live and available to listen again on the Choir website: www.trinitycollegechoir.com.
-A searchable archive of over 2,500 musical tracks recorded live in services over the last few years is now also available on the website.
+A searchable archive of over 4,000 musical tracks recorded live in services over the last few years is now also available.